 Capital FM's DJ Lithium dies after collapsing in office

-Capital FM DJ Alex Nderi, known as DJ Lithium, has died of suspected suicide.
+Capital FM DJ Alex Nderi, known as DJ Lithium, is dead.

 Kilimani OCS Muturi Mbogo confirmed to the Standard that the DJ was pronounced dead on arrival at the Nairobi Hospital.

-Mbogo said the DJ was rushed to the facility after he collapsed at Capital FM offices located at Lonroh House in Nairobi's Central Business District.
+Mbogo said the DJ was rushed to the facility after he collapsed at Capital FM offices located at Lonroh House in Nairobi's Central Business District (CBD).

-Some of Nderi's colleagues intimated that the DJ collapsed after ingesting a yet-to-be-determined substance.
-They tried to resuscitate him to no avail.
+Some of Nderi's colleagues intimated that the DJ collapsed after ingesting poison.
+They tried to resuscitate him to no success.

 Nderi is said to have left behind a suicide note whose contents are under review.